couchbase/n1k1/README.md

   - e.g., ARRAY_POSITION(hobbies, 0) might detect early that args[1]
     is a constant number, rather than rechecking that args[1] is a value.NUMBER during every Evaluate()?
-    - see the ExprCmp() implementation to see how this works.
+    - see the ExprCmp() implementation to see one kind of approach on this.

+- hash join in n1k1 fills the probe map with the left-hand-side values, but N1QL planner might think the right-hand-side is the probe map?
+  - need to double-check this.

 - JOIN types: CROSS, FULL, RIGHT OUTER.